-Brian Copenhaver is Distinguished Professor of Philosophy and History in UCLA’s Departments of Philosophy and History, where he holds the Udvar-Hazy Chair of Philosophy and History.
-Until June, 2003, he served as a Dean or a Provost for twenty-two years, fifteen of them in the University of California and, most recently, for ten years as Provost of UCLA’s College of Letters and Science.
+Brian Copenhaver is Distinguished Professor Emeritus of Philosophy and History in UCLA’s Departments of Philosophy and History, where until his promotion to Emeritus he held the Udvar-Hazy Chair of Philosophy and History.
+Until 2003, he served as a Dean or a Provost for twenty-two years, fifteen of them in the University of California and ten as Provost of UCLA’s College of Letters and Science.
 From 2004 until 2011, he directed UCLA’s Center for Medieval and Renaissance Studies.

-His twelve completed books are about Symphorien Champier; the Hermetica; Renaissance philosophy; Polydore Vergil’s On Discovery; medieval logic; Lorenzo Valla’s attack on medieval logic; modern Italian philosophy; and magic in Western culture.
-He has published many articles on magic, astrology, the Hermetica, Cabala and their foundations in Neoplatonic, Aristotelian and scholastic philosophy; also on natural philosophy; scepticism; Averroism; philosophical translation; modern Italian philosophy; historiography; the classical tradition in philosophy; Lorenzo Valla; Marsilio Ficino; Giovanni Pico della Mirandola; Lorenzo de’ Medici; Egidio da Viterbo; Polydore Vergil; Tommaso Campanella; Symphorien Champier; Isaac Newton; Henry More; and Benedetto Croce.
+He has completed thirteen books about Symphorien Champier; the Hermetica; Renaissance drama; Renaissance philosophy; Polydore Vergil’s On Discovery; medieval logic; Lorenzo Valla’s attack on medieval logic; modern Italian philosophy; Giannazzo Manetti’s moral philosophy; and magic in Western culture.
+He has published articles on magic, astrology, the Hermetica, Kabbalah and their foundations in Neoplatonic, Aristotelian and scholastic philosophy; also on natural philosophy; scepticism; Averroism; philosophical translation; pre-Cartesian philosophy; modern Italian philosophy; historiography; the classical tradition in philosophy; Lorenzo Valla; Marsilio Ficino; Giovanni Pico della Mirandola; Lorenzo de’ Medici; Egidio da Viterbo; Polydore Vergil; Tommaso Campanella; Symphorien Champier; Isaac Newton; Henry More; Benedetto Croce; John Dewey; and Ginannozzo Manetti.